sabirah-shuaybi/MineSweeper/README.md

 # MineSweeper

-__MineSweeper consists of four distinct java classes that construct a simplified version of the commonly known Minesweeper game.
+__MineSweeper is a simplified version of the commonly known Minesweeper game.
 This game contains three different levels - Easy, Medium and Hard - with a built-in timer at the start of a new game.__

 __MineSweeper Class:__